All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will Thymosin Alpha-1 make me look younger?

-No. Ta1 works at the immune system level and does not produce visible cosmetic changes.
+No. Ta1 works at the immune system level and doesn't produce visible cosmetic changes.
 Its anti-aging benefits are internal, reflected in improved immune function, reduced inflammation, and enhanced disease resistance rather than in physical appearance.

 Can Thymosin Alpha-1 extend lifespan?

-There is no published evidence that Ta1 extends lifespan in humans.
-However, by supporting immune competence and reducing inflammaging, it may contribute to healthier aging and reduced disease burden, which are associated with longer healthspans.
-Longevity claims would require large-scale, long-duration clinical trials that have not been conducted.
+There's no published evidence that Ta1 extends lifespan in humans.
+But by supporting immune competence and reducing inflammaging, it may contribute to healthier aging and reduced disease burden, which are associated with longer healthspans.
+Longevity claims would require large-scale, long-duration clinical trials that haven't been conducted.

 Is Thymosin Alpha-1 safe to take indefinitely?